cloudmesh-ansible/ansible-cloudmesh-face/README.rst

   https://github.com/cloudmesh/ansible-cloudmesh-face/blob/master/ubuntu/README.rst/

-Draft Goals
+Goals
 ===========

 * automated deployment with docker on OSX
-* automated deployment on centos
 * automated deployment on ubunto

-* automated repetable perfomance applications derived form the 3 demos
+* automated repetable perfomance applications derived form the 2 demos
-* performance study of the three frameworks
+* performance study of the frameworks
 * comparision of capability of systems while using a standard benchmark as to not only compare performance of algorithms, but actual  capability of machines
 * develop unit tests for testing the deployment